 Remember that the breath is an anchor, a way to heighten awareness of reactive tendencies, to slow down and make more conscious choices.

-Note where you were able to use the 3 step breathing space to help you move from reacting to responding.
+Note where you were able to use the centering breath to help you move from reacting to responding.

 In addition, one day this week do the Mountain Meditation.